 Using a smartphone, navigate to your website and act as a candidate would act when looking to apply.
 Is it easy to find where your open positions are listed?
-Is the candidate able to take the next step, like submitting an application from their smartphone?
+Can the candidate take the next step, like applying their smartphone?
 If so, how long/complex is the process?

-If possible, it’s a great idea to have several people (or better yet, a focus group) undertake this exercise and share their feedback.
+It’s a great idea to have several people (or, better yet, a focus group) undertake this exercise and share their feedback.

 Next, take a look at what your competitors are doing.
-While you don’t necessarily want to mimic their mobile recruitment strategy, it’s a helpful way to assess how you stack up against the companies you’re going head to head with when hiring.
+While you don’t necessarily want to mimic their mobile recruitment strategy, assessing how you stack up against the companies you’re going head-to-head with when hiring is helpful.

 Your competitors are also a good source of inspiration for creative recruiting methods.
-For example, if you’re not yet using an app for mobile applications, looking at examples used by similar firms in your field can help you get an idea of the mobile application experience you’re looking for.
+For example, suppose you’re not yet using an app for mobile applications.
+In that case, looking at examples used by similar firms in your field can help you get an idea of the mobile application experience you’re looking for.

-This is a best practice not just for your recruitment efforts, but for your entire business in general.
+This is the best practice for your recruitment efforts and your entire business in general.

-Some employers resist a mobile-first approach to recruiting on the grounds that it’s only useful for reaching candidates under a certain age.
+Some employers resist a mobile-first approach to recruiting because it’s only useful for reaching candidates under a certain age.
 While millennials and their successors, Gen Z, make up the largest segment of mobile users, adults over 40 represent an ever-growing portion of mobile users.

 Between 2014 and 2020, for example, the number of smartphone users aged 45 to 54 grew by 40%.
 During that same time frame, the number of users over 54 grew by 85%.

-As we mentioned above, choosing an ATS that has a corresponding mobile app can be uber handy.
+As mentioned above, choosing an ATS with a corresponding mobile app can be useful.
 As we all know, applications come in 24 hours a day, seven days a week.
-The amount of time when you’re at your desk with a dedicated window to review applications, on the other hand, is much smaller.
-Using an applicant tracking system that has a mobile component enables a seamless transition between the times when you’re at your desk and when you’re, well, pretty much anywhere else.
+On the other hand, the amount of time you’re at your desk with a dedicated window to review applications is much smaller.
+Using an applicant tracking system with a mobile component enables a seamless transition between when you’re at your desk and when you’re pretty much anywhere else.

 Are you making use of text message recruiting?
-It has the potential to dramatically raise your response rates.
+It has the potential to raise your response rates dramatically.
 One talent acquisition manager reported a consistent response rate near 90% since adding text messaging to its recruiting strategy.